jstroem/DartTypeStripper/README.md

 	./strip.dart [-p] [-o dir] file(s)

-There is two optional flags to put in. partial `-p` or `--partial` is a flag which does the stripper does not remove method and function types. output `-o` or `--output` is a flag to give a output folder and all the files given into the tool will be put in there.
-Otherwise the output will come in the pipe.
+There is two optional flags to put in.

+Partial `-p` or `--partial` that disables type stripping from method and function signatures.
+Output `-o` or `--output` gives the location to place the stripped files.
+If abscent output will be printed to stdout.